miker704/Strife/patches2.md

     - Finalized Styles and Conversion from SCSS Vars to CSS for Mega UPC modal.
     - Finalized Styles and Conversion from SCSS Vars to CSS for all scroll bars in the app located in the global scroll bars scss file.
     - Finalized Styles and Conversion from SCSS Vars to CSS for channel settings modal.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for server settings modal.

 ## Backend Changes